Fania/Thesis/readme.md

 - [ ] fix overflow of minicontents for each chapter
 - [ ] make sure I mention everything covered in foundations in the lit review
 - [ ] add some \nameref{ch:test} references instead of just \ref{}
+- [ ] add margin notes for references to my publications

 ## Errors